AREA OF PRACTICESHOW MORE

 He has extensive expertise regarding US laws and regulations applicable to US and non-US clients doing business outside of the US such as the Foreign Corrupt Practices Act (FCPA), the UK Bribery Act, the Export Administration Act and US laws and regulations administered by the Department of the Treasury’s Office of Foreign Asset Control (OFAC) including focus on Cuba, Dolf's country of origin, and various sanctions programs.

-Dolf has also had significant experience with family and closely held business representations, particularly where a family or family group has been a key player starting with the significant representation of the Pierre Arpels family in connection with Van Cleef and Arpels in the 70s and early 80s through many other family representations to date including the current representation of at least four significant clients that have family control or significant family involvement in the business.
+Dolf has also had significant experience with family and closely held business representations, particularly where a family or family group is a key player, starting with the significant representation of the Pierre Arpels family in connection with Van Cleef and Arpels in the 70s and early 80s through many other family representations to date including the current representation of at least four significant clients that have family control or significant family involvement in the business.

 Prior to joining Brown Rudnick in February 2013, Dolf was a partner in the Boston office of an international firm and of Ropes & Gray where Dolf was a co-founder and served as Co-Head of the Ropes & Gray’s International Practice Group from 2003 to 2010.
 In this role, among other duties, Dolf managed, supervised and expanded Ropes' non-US counsel network.
 He also supervised a team at Ropes & Gray that advised financial institutions and fund clients on the securities laws of over one hundred foreign countries (so called “WorldSky” matters) with emphasis on private placements, investments and significant shareholder issues, and related exemptions and required filings.